Welcome to

 Pianonoise!

-Site Index
+Home Listen Site Index BLOG

 welcome and index pages

-Site Index You are here!
+Site Index -- you are here.

-Articles about composers
+pages about composers

-Bach, J. S And now, a word from our friend, Mr. Bach:
+Bach, J. S. And now, a word from our friend, Mr. Bach: Some friendly, or perhaps not-so-friendly advice about organ playing.

 Beethoven, Ludwig van Looks Aren't Everything, Unless you are a Legend -- what did Beethoven really look like?